npulver00/Boomtown/README.md

     - npx cypress open
     - cypress will open.
 Upper right click on Electron 93 for Browser
       - then click on Boomtown_spec.js
-    - the two challenge will run.
+    - the two challenges will run.

 File location cypress/integration/boomtown_spec.js